QuantEcon/lecture-python-programming.myst/lectures/getting_started.md

 * start coding in Python
 * test new ideas or interact with small pieces of code
-* use powerful online interative environments such as [Google Colab](https://research.google.com/colaboratory/)
+* use powerful online interactive environments such as [Google Colab](https://research.google.com/colaboratory/)
 * share or collaborate scientific ideas with students or colleagues

 These lectures are designed for executing in Jupyter notebooks.